realityforge/course-learn-a-frame/README.md

 to use chrome devtools across a wireless connection.

 Then we can just run `cd src && npx http-server` to start a server useable by the quest.

+## Textures Acquired

+The textures were downloaded from [textures.com](https://www.textures.com/) and then converted using ImageMagick commands such as `convert foo.tif foo.jpg`.
+Another place for interesting textures is [pexels](https://www.pexels.com/).